 - Accountability needs to be negotiated between leaders and team members, not assigned using formal authority.
 This requires upfront planning and commitment by everyone on the team before work begins.

-- Organizations need to establish three types of accountability: organizational, team, and individual and ensure that organizational accountability takes precedence over team, while team accountability takes precedence over individual.
+- Organizations need to establish three types of accountability: organizational, team, and individual accountability, and ensure that organizational accountability takes precedence over team, while team accountability takes precedence over individual.

 Looking for More?